DataBiosphere/tanagra/README.md

 Check the full [application configuration documentation](./docs/generated/APPLICATION_CONFIG.md) to lookup specific deployment properties.

+Once your deployment is up and running, create a [regression test](./docs/REGRESSION_TESTING.md) suite to detect unexpected changes due to config or underlying data changes and run it regularly.

 ## Manage releases
 Tanagra supports multiple deployments, all with different release cadences.